By Dr. Nicola White, Research Fellow, Marie Curie Research Department, University College London

-One of six winning conference poster abstracts from the 12th World Research Congress of the European Association for Palliative Care 2022.
-The abstract focused on new technologies and their evidence.
-In particular, how does virtual reality technology fit in to clinical practice in palliative care in 2022?
-Here, Nicola White, a member of the research team that conducted the systematic review and meta-analysis, summarises the findings, channelling the funk and acid jazz band Jamiroquai
+One of six winning conference poster abstracts from the 12th World Research Congress of the European Association for Palliative Care 2022 is outlined in this article.
+The abstract summarises a systematic review and meta-analysis in virtual reality (VR) technology and its current evidence base.
+In particular, how does VR fit in to clinical practice in palliative care in 2022?
+Dr Nicola White, a member of the research team that conducted the systematic review and meta-analysis, summarises the findings, channelling the funk and acid jazz band Jamiroquai

 “Oh, this world